sondo65/vn_stock_advisor/README.md

 ### Features
 Uses a system of 4 AI Agents to perform the following tasks:
 - 🔍 Automatically search Google and scrape websites to collect and analyze the latest stock news
-- 📊 Automatically call APIs to retrieve data and perform fundamental analysis of a stock (P/E, P/B, ROE, EPS,...)
+- 📊 Automatically call APIs and RAG to retrieve data and perform fundamental analysis of a stock (P/E, P/B, ROE, EPS,...)
-- 📈 Automatically collect price data, calculate and perform technical analysis of a stock (SMA, EMA, RSI, MACD,...)
+- 📈 Automatically collect price data from API, calculate and perform technical analysis of a stock (SMA, EMA, RSI, MACD,...)
 - 💡 Synthesize data and propose investment decisions (Buy/Sell/Hold)

 ### Webdemo